m-thirumal/db-env-diff-tool/README.md

-# Diff Tool 🛠️
+# Db env diff tool 🛠️

 A web-based tool to compare database changes (DML) between **DEV** and **PRO** environments during release, with direct execution, logging, and multi-database support.

 ## 📌 Overview

-**Diff Tool** helps teams ensure database changes are synchronized between environments by generating and applying **DML differences**.
+**Db enc diff Tool** helps teams ensure database changes are synchronized between environments by generating and applying **DML differences**.

 It supports both **PostgreSQL** and **MySQL**, and is designed to run entirely from the browser — no local DB client required.